Engineering Matters

 28 May 2022

-Preparation for installation of one of the world’s largest fibre-optic communications cables is underway.
-Around 36,000 km long, 2Africa will provide connectivity to at least 16 African countries, and form a critical part of meeting the African Union’s ambition to ensure internet for all by 2030.
+Preparation for the installation of one of the world’s largest fibre-optic communications cables is underway.
+Spanning approximately 36,000 km, the 2Africa cable will provide enhanced connectivity to at least 16 African countries and play a crucial role in supporting economic growth, digital transformation, and bridging the digital divide across the continent.
+This project is a significant step towards achieving the African Union’s ambition to ensure internet access for all by 2030.

 Guests